cilium/cilium/Documentation/cmdref/cilium-agent.md

       --disable-endpoint-crd                          Disable use of CiliumEndpoint CRD
       --disable-iptables-feeder-rules strings         Chains to ignore when installing feeder rules.
-      --egress-masquerade-interfaces string           Limit egress masquerading to interface selector --enable-auto-protect-node-port-range           Append NodePort range to net.ipv4.ip_local_reserved_ports if it overlaps with ephemeral port range (net.ipv4.ip_local_port_range) (default true)
+      --egress-masquerade-interfaces string           Limit egress masquerading to interface selector --enable-api-rate-limit                         Enables the use of the API rate limiting configuration --enable-auto-protect-node-port-range           Append NodePort range to net.ipv4.ip_local_reserved_ports if it overlaps with ephemeral port range (net.ipv4.ip_local_port_range) (default true)
       --enable-bpf-clock-probe                        Enable BPF clock source probing for more efficient tick retrieval --enable-bpf-masquerade                         Masquerade packets from endpoints leaving the host with BPF instead of iptables